tarwn/lessthandot-hugo/blogs/content/posts/2013-04-23-force-ace-installation.md

 </p>

 <p style="text-align: justify;">
   <em>The requested OLE DB provider Microsoft.ACE.OLEDB.12.0 is not registered.
 If the 64-bit driver is not installed, run the package in 32-bit mode. ...
-Description: “Class not registered”</em>
+Description: "Class not registered"</em>
 </p>

 <p style="text-align: justify;">